-As of June 30, 2024, \$265,841 was disbursed providing funding with rental, mortgage, and utility assistance, as well as assistance with move-in costs associated with securing permanent housing.
+As of June 30, 2024, \$228,452 was expended by the project sponsor to provide services to clients such as helping with rental, mortgage, and utility assistance, as well as assistance with move-in costs associated with securing permanent housing.
 Each of these are successful in preventing homelessness of persons with HIV, as described in the Consolidated Plan.